 Add a large amount of food scraps to the bin for your worms to eat over winter.
 They will eat less during the cold weather.
 However, if you bring your bin inside they may not slow down as much and will need additional feeding.
 Then, add a layer of insulation to the top of your vermicomposting bin.
 Straw, hay, or shredded newspaper are all commonly used.
 This will keep your worms warm until spring.

 Once you’re done with your compost, you may be left wondering what to do with it.
 Now that you know how to properly store it, you can keep your extra compost for a few months to a year without worry or fear!
 Your garden will thank you in the spring.

-- Can you compost fall leaves?
-Here’s what to know
+- Can you compost meat?
+What you need to know